7rin0/phpqs/README.md

 - composer
 - php-cli

-### Usage
+## Usage
-While a main script is being developed you can juste clone this repository, run composer install and run the scripts on vendor/bin to analyse your project.
+While the main script is being developed you can expect long reports output in terminal.
 - git clone https://github.com/7rin0/phpqs.git
 - ./phpqs your/relative/or/absolute/project/path

+## Todo or doing
+- generate a report for each execution and organized by analyser
+- allow to call isolated analyser
+- evaluate missing tests, scans types and add new features

 ## Inside
 First of all this "combinator" off security and quality tests/analisers it is 100% fuelled by the following great applications: